 Both the grades contain minerals that make us healthy, but more concentrated grade B syrup contains more minerals than the grade A syrup thus it is healthier.

-As grade B is more concentrated, addition of less quantity itself would deliver the desired taste and flavour.
-Its strong flavour and high content of sugar also contributes to this.
+As grade B is more concentrated, the addition of less quantity itself would deliver the desired taste and flavor.
+Its strong flavor and high content of sugar also contribute to this.

 -> Grade B maple syrup has rich zinc content.
 So it can be used as a zinc supplement for those who suffer from zinc deficiency.
 It also has the property of strengthening your heart.

 It also functions as an anti-oxidant which is the most revered terminology in aging technology and so as it is rich in ingredients that could slow down your aging process.